'This was a magical journey': Anti-feminist invents fake charity, so hero woman buys the domain and delivers the perfect comeuppance

 Naturally, the internet had a field day with Lily Kate’s far-right ideology, stitching, commenting, meming, and interacting with the video in a group effort to taunt and disprove her.
 After going strong for several months, these videos seemed to have died down.

 That is until one TikTok creator revealed that she’s been playing the long game.
 When Suzanne Lambert saw the controversial video she took an interest in Lily Kate, taking the time to look into the girl’s social media and biographies.
-She saw that Lily Kate had a bio listed on Turning Point USA the conservative non-profit which pushes far-right politics on high school and college students.
+She saw that Lily Kate had a bio listed on Turning Point USA which is a conservative non-profit advocating for far-right politics among high school and college students.

-Coincidentally and completely separately, Suzanne decided to buy the domain names LiveFreelyMinistries.com, LiveFreelyMinistries.Org, and LiveFreelyMinistries.store for her own endeavors: questionable memes and dog pictures.
+Coincidentally and completely separately, Suzanne decided to buy the domain names LiveFreelyMinistries.com, LiveFreelyMinistries.Org, and LiveFreelyMinistries.store for her own minstrel endeavors which are dedicated to questionable memes and dog pictures.
 Ministries that Lily Kate continued to claim and endorse in her Turning Point biography until it was taken down.

 After insulting Lily Kate’s chunky highlights, she even took the opportunity to revel in her own hair compliments and make a tutorial video about her favorite hair products.
 This isn’t Suzanne’s first time reading anti-feminists to filth.
 When Harrison Butker made some ultra-conservative remarks during his commencement speech, she took the opportunity to showcase her man who is the exact opposite of everything that Butker is.